Carokyp/Forest-Pals/README.md

 #### User stories

-- As a **parent**, I want to find a safe, educational game for my child, so that they can learn about animals in a fun and engaging way.
+- As a **parent**, I want to find a safe educational game for my child, so that they can learn about animals in a fun and engaging way.

-- As a **parent**, I want the game to have simple, clear instructions, so that my child can play independently without needing to read complex text.

 - As a **player**, I want to see my name in the game, so that it feels special and personal to me.